BieganskiP/backend-todolist/README.md

 4. The API will be accessible at http://localhost:3000.

 Please note that you may need to customize the code and configuration based on your specific needs and environment.

-Feel free to further document the API with additional details, such as authentication, request/response examples, and any other relevant information for your users.